 Presentation & Publications

 A half-day workshop is planned to be held as part of the IEEE International Symposium on Biomedical Imaging (ISBI’19) where the final results of the challenge competition will be presented.
 Participating teams exceeding minimum performance requirements (with 85% robustness and rTRE lower than 1%) or ranked top 10 will be asked to submit a short paper (minimum 1-page and maximum 4-pages) in standard double-column IEEE format and they will be invited to present their approach at the workshop (time scope will be adjusted according to the number of presenters).

 A comprehensive report of this challenge and its results will be reported in an overview manuscript that we plan to submit to a high-quality peer-reviewed journal, such as IEEE Transactions in Medical Imaging, Medical Image Analysis, or Journal of Medical Imaging.
-Teams exceeding minimum performance requirements (achieve minimal robustness 75%, see explanation in Evaluation) will be invited to participate as co-authors.
+Teams exceeding minimum performance requirements will be invited to participate as co-authors.